cages/las-util-php/README.md

 DESCRIPTION
 -----------
-Caution: This is very beta software!
+Caution: This is very beta exporatory demo software!

+This is a php project without a framework.

+LAS-Util current functionality:
-LAS-Util currently only uploads a las file:
+- uploads a las header file
+- parses the file
+- store it in a database

 Future versions will implement:
-- parsing the file
-- storing the parsed file in a database
+- display the file data
+- implement unit testing

 DEPENDENCIES
 ------------